 Artist Statement

-As a self-taught Chinese American artist, my work draws inspiration from both Western modernism—such as De Stijl, Bauhaus, and Concrete Art—and Eastern philosophy, particularly the I Ching (The Book of Changes).
+As a self-taught Chinese American artist, my work emerges from the intersection of Western modernism—De Stijl, Bauhaus, Concrete Art—and Eastern philosophy, particularly the I Ching (Book of Changes).
+This dual lineage informs a visual language grounded in dynamic balance, where color, geometry, and spatial rhythm converge to shape perceptual and emotional experience.

 Bio

-Since 2016, Jiang has exhibited regularly, with solo shows at the J. Rinehart Gallery, Koplin Del Rio Gallery, and Asia Pacific Culture Center, and group exhibitions at the Canon Ball Art, Schack Art Center, Studio e Gallery, Ryan James Fine Art Gallery, among others.
-Represented by the J. Rinehart Gallery in Seattle, WA, she has also completed multiple public art commissions.
+Since 2016, Jiang has exhibited widely, with solo exhibitions at J. Rinehart Gallery, Koplin Del Rio Gallery, and Asia Pacific Culture Center, and group exhibitions at Canon Ball Art, Schack Art Center, Studio e, and Ryan James Fine Art, among others.
+Represented by J. Rinehart Gallery in Seattle, she has also completed multiple public art commissions that extend her visual inquiries into communal space.

-Jiang’s work has been featured in The Seattle Times, The Stranger, The International Examiner, and Visual Art Source.
-Born in Beijing and educated in China and the U.S., she brings a cross-cultural perspective, inviting viewers to discover their own relationship to balance, change and connection.
+Jiang’s work has been featured in The Seattle Times, The Stranger, The International Examiner, Visual Art Source, and other publications.
+Born in Beijing and educated in China and the United States, Jiang brings a cross-cultural perspective to her practice.
+Her work rewards sustained attention: what initially appears minimal gradually unfolds into a richer field of relationships—inviting viewers to consider the dynamic balances that underlie both visual perception and lived experience.